BME-MIT-IET/iet-hf-2022-en-muck/doc/Github Actions.md

 These Pipelines run in parallel and isolated from each other (on different build containers).

-# Running the CI pipelones
+# Running the CI pipelines

 The pipeline runs on every git push to master branch or any pull request to master branch.